rukkylatunde2001/terraform-aws-serverless-data-pipeline/README.md

 ## Troubleshooting

-**BucketAlreadyExists on apply**
-S3 bucket names are globally unique.
-Rename the bucket in main.tf to include your name — e.g. rukayat-pipeline-raw-2026.

 **Policy does not exist or is not attachable**
-The policy ARN is wrong.
-For the Lambda Glue attachment use arn:aws:iam::aws:policy/AWSGlueConsoleFullAccess — not AWSGlueServiceRole.
+The policy ARN i used initally is wrong.
+Lambda Glue attachment use arn:aws:iam::aws:policy/AWSGlueConsoleFullAccess — not AWSGlueServiceRole.

-**Machine Type Mismatch when running terraform**
-You downloaded the wrong Terraform binary.
-Re-download the **AMD64** version from [developer.hashicorp.com/terraform/install](https://developer.hashicorp.com/terraform/install).

-**terraform destroy fails with BucketNotEmpty**
+**terraform destroy fails with BucketNotEmpty** emptied the bucket then tried again.
-Add force_destroy = true to both aws_s3_bucket resources, run terraform apply, then terraform destroy.

-**Glue Crawler creates 0 tables**
-The AmazonS3ReadOnlyAccess policy is missing from the Glue role.
-Add the aws_iam_role_policy_attachment for it and run terraform apply.

 ---

 ## About the Author

 **Rukayat Alarape**
-Data Analyst | Cloud Engineer Learner | Program Officer, University of Ibadan
+Data Analyst | Cloud Engineer |

 - GitHub: [@rukkylatunde2001](https://github.com/rukkylatunde2001)
 - Email: rukkylatunde2001@gmail.com